From Physical: Asia to I Am Boxer: S Korea’s new obsession is survival reality shows built on sweat

 “Things like strength, speed and endurance are elements humans intuitively understand, so they trigger a kind of instinctive gratification.
 And the younger the audience, the stronger their focus on that.
 It’s partly because they feel like it’s something they could try themselves.
 It feels close to their own lives,” the critic said.

-According to Mr Lee, physical-driven formats function as streamlined storytelling engines for creators.
+According to Lee, physical-driven formats function as streamlined storytelling engines for creators.

 “Even these shows that showcase the extremes of physical ability ultimately choose ‘physicality’ as a vehicle to build a story and deliver it effectively to viewers.
 As storytelling tools, elements like sports, action, strong characters, simple but powerful goals... triumph and exhilaration, and defeat and overcoming are incredibly efficient and compelling,” he told The Korea Herald.